andrewShillito/mobile-flashcards/README.md

 1. DeckDetail - View options and basic info (number of cards and title) of selected deck.
 2. Quiz - Quiz yourself on your deck choosing correct or incorrect to track your score.
 Displays a score report when quiz is completed.
-3. EditDeck - Change deck title.
-Additional features in development.
+3. EditDeck - Change deck title or delete the deck.
 4. AddCard - Add a card to the deck.

 *Coming soon - ScoreDetails and EditCards*